HKUDS/LightReasoner/README.md

   - For instance, if you experiment with the **MATH** dataset — a collection of high-school competition problems that are significantly harder than GSM8K — it’s recommended to upgrade the Amateur model from a generic **Qwen2.5** base model to the specialized **Qwen2.5-Math** variant.
 The base models were not math-pretrained and may struggle to produce coherent outputs on MATH, potentially destabilizing the expert–amateur contrast.

+  - The *balance principle* still applies here — the Amateur should be *adequately weaker* than the Expert to produce a clear contrast, yet capable enough to maintain coherent reasoning.

 ---